open-company/open-company-bot/README.md

 An [AWS SQS queue](https://aws.amazon.com/sqs/) is used to pass messages to the Bot.
 Setup an SQS Queue and key/secret access to the queue using the AWS Web Console or API.

 An [AWS S3 bucket](https://aws.amazon.com/s3/) is used to cache Slack banner images for the Bot.
-Setup an S3 bucket using the AWS Web Console or API with access of "Objects can be public".

-Another AWS S3 bucket is used to store the 6 footer image varients.
+Another AWS S3 bucket is used to store the 6 footer image variants.
+You will need to upload the [footer image folders][2] to this bucket manually via the S3 console.

+For both buckets, make sure the image objects are publicly accessible from the web.
+This is preferably done by selecting the object in the S3 console, going to the `Permissions` tab, and then checking the `Everyone` box under `Public access`.
+For local development, it's fine to just make the bucket itself public, but know that this is not acceptable in production, as it allows anyone to list the contents of the bucket.

 **Note on bucket naming:** the bot service will look for a bucket named `{YOUR-BUCKET}-{VERSION}`, where `{YOUR-BUCKET}` is the name that you've configured for `:digest-banner-s3-bucket` or